In China's murky waters, global sewage firms seek rewards

 RWL Water venture is set to merge with Emefcy in July to "accelerate penetration" in China's rural wastewater sector.

-They will be competing with local players such as state-run Beijing Enterprises Water Group and China Water Investment, and others like Beijing Sound Environment and Kangda International.
+They will be competing with local players such as state-run Beijing Enterprises Water Group and China Water Investment, and others like Beijing Sound Environment (0967.HK) and Kangda International (6136.HK).

 Stricter environmental standards are drawing in companies of all sizes, but big state-owned firms still dominate major projects, said Xue Xiaohu, general manager at Jiangsu Greenway that sells water treatment technology to the textiles industry.